EricChh20/AI-Search-Berkeley-Pacman-/README.md

 Course project in Intro to AI focused on utilizing graph algorithms and seacrh heurestics for our Pac-man agent `Dependencies` : `python 2.7` `util.py`

+**Code will be uploaded at the end of semester due to respect for academic honestly of other students**

 ## Tasks
 **`Search.py`**
 - Depth First Search